leto/writing/misc/lydia_book.md

 Code either changes and evolves or bitrots.
-(Footnote: The term "bitrot" is coder slang for the almost universal fact that if a piece of code doesn't change but everything it relies on *does*, it "rots" and usually has very little chance of working without modifications being made to accomodate newer software and hardware.)
+(Footnote: The term "bitrot" is coder slang for the almost universal fact that if a piece of code doesn't change but everything it relies on *does*, it "rots" and usually has very little chance of working without modifications being made to accommodate newer software and hardware.)

 Very often, you will write tests once, but then totally refactor your